 In order to manage interest rate risk, ProCredit Bank focuses on issuing variable-rate loans.
 In this way, the repricing maturities of assets can be better matched to the repricing maturity of liabilities, even when liabilities have shorter maturities than loans.
-In order to grant variable-rate loans in a transparent manner, the bank uses a publicly available interest rate as a benchmark when adjusting the interest rates (LIBOR, EUROBOR, the NBG refinancing rate).
+In order to grant variable-rate loans in a transparent manner, the Bank uses a publicly available interest rate as a benchmark when adjusting the interest rates (LIBOR, EUROBOR, the NBG refinancing rate).
 Financial instruments to mitigate interest rate risk (hedges) are not available in local currency.

-The bank's approach used to measure, monitor and limit interest rate risk is based on repricing gap analyses.
+The Bank's approach used to measure, monitor and limit interest rate risk is based on repricing gap analyses.
 The assets and liabilities are distributed across time buckets according to the terms of the underlying contractual agreements.
-The bank measures the interest rate risk based on two indicators: EVI - economic value impact, a longer-term perspective, and IEI - interest earnings indicator, 12 months perspective (P&L effect).
-The economic value impact (EVI) when simulating a simultaneous detrimental (upward or downward) interest rate shock across all currencies must not exceed 15 % of the bank's CRR capital; the early warning indicator for each currency is set at 10 % (non-netted in each case).
-The P&L effect is deemed significant if it exceeds 5% of the bank's CRR capital (early warning indicator).
-The P&L effect must not exceed 10 %of the bank's CRR capital (non-netted in each case).
+The Bank measures the interest rate risk based on two indicators: EVI - economic value impact, a longer-term perspective, and IEI - interest earnings indicator, 12 months perspective (P&L effect).
+The economic value impact (EVI) when simulating a simultaneous detrimental (upward or downward) interest rate shock across all currencies must not exceed 15% of the bank's CRR capital; the early warning indicator for each currency is set at 10% (non-netted in each case).
+The P&L effect is deemed significant if it exceeds 20% of the bank's projected net Interest Income of the current year as per the business plan (early warning indicator).
+The limit is set at 25%.